adoriasoft/ton_payment_mixer/README.md

-# Laundromat contract
+# Ring signature based mixer contract

 ### Preparation

-    You have to already build the func compiler and fift interpreter with the lite client of the TON blockchain.
+    You have to already build the func compiler, fift interpreter and the lite client of the TON blockchain.
-    You can downloaded it from this link https://github.com/ton-blockchain/ton .
+    You can download it from [https://github.com/ton-blockchain/ton].

 ### Description

-    This is a smart contract which can help to obfuscate your money.
-It means that any person will not be able to understand from whom to whom your coins was sent.
+    This is a smart contract which can help to obfuscate your Grams.
+It means that noone should be able to link the recipient and the sender of the coins.
-    This smart contract is based on the ring signatures https://en.wikipedia.org/wiki/Ring_signature and used RSA encryption/decryption algorithms with their public keys https://en.wikipedia.org/wiki/RSA_(cryptosystem).
+    This smart contract is based on the ring signatures https://en.wikipedia.org/wiki/Ring_signature and uses RSA encryption/decryption algorithms with their public keys https://en.wikipedia.org/wiki/RSA_(cryptosystem).

 ### Manual

-    Compile the laundromat.fc
+1. Compile the app

+    ```bash
+    $ ./func -AP -o generated/laundromat_code.fif src/stdlib.fc src/RSA.fc src/ring_sign.fc src/laundromat.fc
     ```

-    .\func -AP -o /laundromat/generated/laundromat_code.fif  /laundromat/src/stdlib.fc /laundromat/src/RSA.fc /laundromat/src/ring_sign.fc /laundromat/src/laundromat.fc
+    Generated code will be placed in the 'generated' folder.

+2. Find participants

+    You have to find at least 2 participants of this smart contract with their wallet addresses from which their will be able to create a ring signature.
+    (For this purpose you can you use the standard wallet.fif)

+    Each participant should generate his public key pair of the RSA signature ('e' and 'n').
+    In the tests we will take hardcoded public keys:

     ```

-    Generated code will be placed in the generated folder.

-    Next you have to find at least 2 participants of this smart contract with their wallet addresses from which their will be send the valid signature.
-    (For these purposes you can you use the standard wallet.fif )

-    After that all these participants have to generate their own public key pair of the RSA signature ('e' and 'n').
-    In the tests we will take such values of the public keys e1 = 1275, e2 = 7887, e3 = 10811, n1 = 1357, n2 = 8083, n3 = 11021, and d1, d2 ,d3 which are the inverse elements of the e_i by the mod.
+    e1 = 1275, e2 = 7887, e3 = 10811, n1 = 1357, n2 = 8083, n3 = 11021
-    (You look into the 'laundromat/src/generate_sign.fc' and you the code from there to generate your own values)

-    After you will have all these values the public keys off all participants and their addresses you can set up the 'laundromat/deploy/deploy.fif' script.

-    Here put the value of your addresses
     ```

+    and

+    ```
+    d1, d2, d3 which are the inverse elements of the e_i by the mod.
+    ```

+3. Generate real public keys

+    Use 'src/generate_sign.fc' to generate new public keys.

+4. Configure contract

+    After collecting all of the public keys and user addresses you can configure the deploy script 'deploy/deploy.fif'

+    Put user addresses here:
+    ```
     103835235685005910186741582083202827840114002218372192284974940710643891936425 constant addr1
     103835235685005910186741582083202827840114002218372192284974940710643891936424 constant addr2
     103835235685005910186741582083202827840114002218372192284974940710643891936423 constant addr3

-    <b addr1 s, 0 8 u, b> <s constant addr1
-    <b addr2 s, 0 8 u, b> <s constant addr2
-    <b addr3 s, 0 8 u, b> <s constant addr3

-    addr1 0 dictnew 32 idict! .
-    addr2 swap 1 swap 32 idict! .
-    addr3 swap 2 swap 32 idict! . constant approve_addresses
     ```

-    Here put the value of your public keys in the correspond order for the addresses
+    Put user public keys here:

     ```
     1275 constant e1
     7887 constant e2